Do Go On - 443 - The Theft of The Scream

 It was, it was the wee hours of the morning.

-So now it's closed.
+So now it was closed.

-Walking to the gallery.
+Walking to the guy.

 How are you?